near/threshold-signatures/docs/confidential_key_derivation.md

 The confidential key derivation feature is an extension of the current MPC system with a custom scheme that provides applications with deterministic secrets.
-Deterministic here means that the same application may request the same secret at different points in time.
-Private means that the secret itself is never revealed to any other entity than the application itself, not even to individual MPC nodes.
+Deterministic means that the same application may request the same secret at different points in time.
+Private means that the secret itself is never revealed to any entity other than the application itself, not even to individual MPC nodes.

 ## Background & Motivation

-Confidential Key Derivation is a very powerful primitive to allow any app running inside a TEE (Intel TDX) to have a deterministically derived key that is unique to the app and not specific to the TEE.
-The app can derive the same key even if it runs on a different TEE.
-To obtain the key, the app can request a key to the MPC contract on-chain, by submitting proof that it is running inside a TEE.
+Confidential Key Derivation (CKG) is a primitive that allows any app running inside a TEE (Intel TDX) to have a deterministically derived key that is unique to the app and not specific to the TEE.
+The app can derive the same key multiple times even if it runs on a different TEE.
+To obtain the key, the app can send a request to the MPC contract on-chain, by submitting proof that it is running inside a TEE.
 Currently, we are not aware of other systems supporting this feature.

 ## Overview

-We support deterministic secrets for applications running in Intel TDX servers.
+We support deterministic secret extraction for applications running in Intel TDX servers.
 Although we mainly support applications running on [Dstack](https://github.com/Dstack-TEE/dstack), it should also be possible to run apps on other platforms as long as the requirements for remote attestation